rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise2/README.md

 ## Building Your First Container Image

+### Connecting Theory to Practice

+Before we build and automate our container image in the cloud, it's essential to first validate our process locally.
+The following steps will demonstrate how your `Dockerfile` and application code work together to create a single, portable container artifact.
+This manual verification step is a crucial precursor to automation, ensuring that a process works correctly before we attempt to build a robust, production-ready CI/CD pipeline around it.

 ### Step 1: Understand the Multi-Stage Dockerfile

 The provided Dockerfile implements production-grade containerization using a two-stage build process that separates build dependencies from runtime environment.